Top 20 Famous Scottish Solo Singers (With Videos)

 Best remembered as being the leader of The Waterboys and their classic 'Whole of the Moon' and to a lesser extent 'Fisherman's Blues' in the 1980s.

 They supported U2 on their North American tour of 1984.
 Mike Scott successfully combines soft-rock and Celtic folk in an eclectic mix that always resonates with passion and emotion such as the rousing 'This is the Sea' from the album of the same name in 1985.
-He has produced two solo albums 'Bring 'em All In' and 'Still Burning' in the 1990s.
+He has produced two solo albums 'Bring 'em All In' and 'Still Burning' in the 1990's.
+Plus another two restricted to his fan club ('Lion of Love' and 'Sunflowers')

 He has that rare ability to fashion a brilliant tune out of nothing with the saying 'simplicity is genius' never more applicable in his touching love ballads such as 'Open', 'She is So Beautiful' and 'A Man is in Love'.
 Throughout his music is imbued with spirtuality and love of poetry and nature whether playing Celtic-Folk or harder Rock-influenced music.
 He is still recording and touring with The Waterboys.